 Why Progesterone Cream TTC?

-There are numerous ways to increase your progesterone levels but increasing your progesterone levels using a natural progesterone cream is by far the easiest for YOU to
+There are numerous ways to increase your progesterone levels but increasing your progesterone levels using natural progesterone cream is by far the easiest for YOU to control and safest.

 Progesterone is usually prescribed in pill (or capsule) form or as a cream.
 Oral progesterone is an inefficient way of increasing your progesterone levels as up to 95 percent is filtered and lost by the liver.